MoldyMacaroniX/dashword.net/_src/posts/socializing.md

 difficulty: 20
 ---

 Obviously, other people play Geometry Dash and there's a community centered around it.
-You know this; you're reading this lesson on this server, after all.
+You know this.
 And because humans are social animals, we tend to talk to other humans.
 Unless you're an extreme introvert, we all socialize at least sometimes.

 With Geometry Dash, this is no different.
 Finding other creators to talk with leads to knowledge sharing and friendly competition that can increase your fun with the game.
 The common interests creators have often lead to collaboration on a large scale, something that's beneficial for everyone.